JRosSx91/JRosSx91/README.md

 I started with basic knowledge of HTML5, CSS3 and JavaScript to build web applications with a server-side PHP programming.
 From there I started using Js frameworks like Angular or Vue.
 Currently, I'm trying to expand my knowledge of TypeScript and Python as much as possible.
 Someday I would like to be a Full Stack😄.

-I'm excited about the opportunity to further develop my skills in the programming field and look forward to bringing value to any team I have the opportunity to work on.
+I'm excited about the opportunity to further develop my skills in the programming field and look forward to adding value to any team I have the opportunity to work on.

 ---
 <h2>Techs 📊</h2>